Guided and Self-Guided Programs

 All Scout programs must be registered through NBG.
 Girl Scouts will not be permitted to receive the group rate or program materials without a scheduled reservation.
 Scouts will be provided their work materials and a badge or patch upon check in.
 At that time, they will be able to explore the Garden, and complete the required activities.
-If a guided program is booked, a Youth Educator will the group on an approximately one and half hour tour.
+If a guided program is booked, a Youth Educator will lead the group on an approximately hour and a half tour.

-Program times are available at any point during the week, and must be booked at least a week in advance of the intended visit date.
+Program times are available at any point during the week.
+Self-guided visits must be booked at least a week in advance, with guided visits require booking at least two weeks in advance of the intended visit date.
 All program rates include Garden admission.
 NBG Member adults are permitted to chaperone Scout programs for free.
 Even if a member of the Garden, the Scout fee must be paid to receive the program materials and patch or badge.

 To book a Girl Scout program, or for more information on options for your Scout or Troop, give us a call at (757) 441-5830 ext.463, or email us email@example.com.